 We all know that smoking is bad for almost every aspect of our health, but did you know it also restricts the blood vessels that supply your skin and hair follicles?
 Like the rest of your body, your hair follicles require an adequate blood supply to remain healthy.
 So, if quitting to reduce your risk of heart disease and cancer wasn’t enough, perhaps thinning hair will get you across the line!

 In making the necessary lifestyle changes to better nourish your hair health, keep in mind that you may need to exercise patience to start noticing positive changes.
 Even the healthiest hair grows relatively slowly, so it could take 6-12 months for you to notice improvements.
 It will also take time to reduce systemic inflammation, heal a leaky gut and restore optimum gut health, allowing your hair follicles to thrive.
 As many diseased states originate in the gut, focus on optimising your microbiome will facilitate many systemic health improvements.
 The therapeutic opportunities in improving your gut health include a reduction in process and refined foods, an increase in dietary (prebiotic) fibre, fat loss, regular exercise, stress management and the consideration of dietary supplements to support and compliment your healthy lifestyle changes.

-If you’re keen to analyse your current microbiome health, register for our Gut Rehab program, which includes a full Microbiome Mapping pathology report and 28-day Gut Rehab program.
+If you’re keen to analyse your current microbiome health, check out our Microbiome Mapping pathology report to test the health of your gut.